Bronx River Parkway: Westchester County

 Once across the county line the parkway is in Yonkers, close to its boundary with Mount Vernon.
 A southbound exit, 10C, serves Bronx River Road at Wakefield Avenue near that train station a quarter-mile (500 m) north of the county line, even though the station is in the Bronx and the Harlem Line enters Westchester north of it.
 Northound traffic has 10A, for Mount Vernon Avenue and Yonkers Avenue at the Mount Vernon West station three-quarters of a mile (0.75 mi) to the north.
 Another southbound exit, 10B, serves Bronx River Road just to the north at its Mile Square Road and Winfred Avenue intersections.
 The park widens around the highway as it bends slightly, heading even more to the northeast.
 Just past this is exit 11, the Cross County Parkway, where the road swings toward the east to allow space for the complex of onramps that also allow access to Broad Street and the Fleetwood station.
 A half-mile north of that junction, the parkland and the roadway narrow as Bronxville becomes the community on the opposite side of the Bronx River.

-The road then turns sharply to the northwest, away from the Harlem Line.
-Vehicles continuing are now on the Sprain Brook Parkway, for which this is the southern terminus; traffic for the BRP must exit.
-The exit numbers reset; the new exit 1, Paxton Avenue in Bronxville, is on the northbound lanes just north of the split (exit 1A allows southbound traffic to leave the parkway for Desmond Avenue just before merging).
+The parkway reaches an interchange with the southern terminus of the Sprain Brook Parkway and becomes a four-lane expressway, turning sharply to the northwest, away from the Harlem Line.
+The exit numbers reset here; the new exit 1, Paxton Avenue in Bronxville, is on the northbound lanes just north of the Sprain (exit 1A allows southbound traffic to leave the parkway for Desmond Avenue just before merging).
 Exit 2, West Pondfield Road, also northbound-only, is a thousand feet (300 m) to the north as the highway curves around downtown Bronxville to the east.
 Here, the road runs through the Armour Villa neighborhood until it runs under the Tuckahoe Road bridge.
 Almost a mile (1.6 km) separates it from the next exit, at Elm Street in Tuckahoe.
 The park continues to parallel the parkway, with paved bike paths and a large pond.
-A thousand feet to the north, Scarsdale Road is the first at-grade interchange, and the parkway then turns sharply to the east, then back to the northeast more gradually.
+A thousand feet to the north, Scarsdale Road is the first at-grade interchange, and the parkway turns sharply to the east, then back to the northeast more gradually.
 Exit 8, Thompson Street, serves the nearby Crestwood station as the Harlem Line's tracks begin to parallel the road again.
 Another three-quarter mile north, after the road has resumed its northeast course, comes the next at-grade exit, Leewood Drive, on the northbound side.